 - If there is a demonstration planned (usually announced in advance) many arterial roads will be closed off.
 You will need to factor in additional time to your planned journey particularly if you’re travelling to the airport

 - Occasionally, taxis do go on strike in Athens and it does spell havoc for the city.
 Your options would be to engage a private car service that can be organised through your hotel (can be very expensive), hiring a car yourself or public transport

 - Our experience with taxi drivers that are randomly picked up inside the Plaka area has not been great and best avoided.
 Taxis around Piraeus Port are also not highly regarded.
-If you can plan ahead, try and pre-book one in advance or walk out of the area to a main road where your chances of getting a better service will increase dramatically
+If you can plan ahead, try and pre-book one in advance or walk out of the area to the main road where your chances of getting a better service will increase dramatically

 - Download the Taxibeat App* to your phone, you can book a yellow taxi on demand subject to availability at the time of booking (*note you can not pre-book taxis in advance with this app) – For pre-booking airport or seaport taxis see our suggestions here.)

 Read about Athens public transport here.